mdosch/ephemeris/README.md

     go build .
     go install .

-Or you can visit the [release page](https://github.com/skx/evalfilter/releases) to download a binary.
+Or you can visit the [release page](https://github.com/skx/evalfilter/releases) to download a binary for your system.

-**NOTE**: As a result of #16 you'll need to use golang version 1.16 or higher.

 # Blog Generation